Spanish bank bailout deal in weeks: EU's Rehn

-Spain made a formal request for emergency lending from the euro zone on Monday after euro zone finance ministers made available up to 100 billion euros (80.37 billion pounds) for that purpose to Madrid earlier this month.
+Spain made a formal request for emergency lending from the euro zone on Monday after euro zone finance ministers made available up to 100 billion euros ($125 billion) for that purpose to Madrid earlier this month.

 "I am confident that we can conclude an agreement on the memorandum of understanding in a matter of weeks, so that we can proceed with the restructuring effort," Rehn said in a statement.